gogins/csound-extended/README.md

 # Csound Goodies

 This Web site contains various resources for using Csound.
-These resources include examples, a playable version of the Csound reference manual, and Lisp code written by Drew Krause that can be used for algorithmic composition for Csound.
+These resources include examples, a playable version of the Csound reference manual, and Lisp code written by [Drew Krause](http://www.drew-krause.com/) that can be used for algorithmic composition with Csound.

 ## Playable version of the Csound Reference Manual